scaffoldly/scaffoldly/README.md

 ## Usage

-Using a minimal configuration, the `scaffoldly` toolchain can package and deploy an application:
+Using a minimal configuration in `package.json`, the `scaffoldly` toolchain can package and deploy an application:

 ```jsonc title="package.json"
 {